gofynd/fdk-client-java/documentation/platform/THEME.md

-This API endpoint checks if the theme is upgradable for a specific company and application.
+Determine if a theme is eligible for an upgrade.

 *Returned Response:*